-The most famous or loved characters in books usually are the protagonists.
+The most famous or beloved characters in books are usually the protagonists.
 However, a fascinating book wouldn’t be the same without captivating supporting characters.
-They have a significant role when it comes to add depth to the story and even to the protagonists.
+They are crucial to add depth to the story and even to the protagonists.
 Being a supporting character doesn’t mean being secondary to the protagonist or less important.
 In fact, they usually help us to better understand the main characters.

 Levin – Anna Karenina by Leo Tolstoy

-The main story in Anna Karenina centres around Anna and Vronsky, so I consider Levin to be a supporting character.
+The main story in Anna Karenina revolves around Anna and Vronsky, so I consider Levin to be a supporting character.
 However, I could read an entire book just about him.
-He’s one of the most enthralling characters in my opinion, because it’s mainly through him that we get to know more about Russian society and politics, and his internal struggle to adjust to having a family (and it not being perfect) is rather thought-provoking.
+He’s one of the most enthralling characters in my opinion, because it’s mainly through him that we get to know more about Russian society and politics, and his internal struggle to adjust to having a family (and it not being a perfect experience) is rather thought-provoking.
 Continue reading